 That’s why combining your help desk and project management solutions into one is vital.
 With a solution that offers both under one roof, customer service teams can tag, prioritize and link relevant customer support tickets to ongoing internal projects.
 That puts your customers (and their insights) at the heart of your business.

 When you’re beginning to set up a help desk solution for your business, start with simplicity and then scale up from there.
-Customer service best practices can guide you along the way, and so can a help desk solution that makes serving your customers easy and intuitive.
+Help desk best practices can guide you along the way, and so can service desk software that makes serving your customers easy and intuitive.

 DoneDone’s all-in-one collaboration platform makes life simple for customer support teams.
 See why hundreds of companies trust us for handling interactions with teams and customers.
 Give it a try today.